 Catherine Armstrong, Pope John Paul II Award Parish Coordinator at the Cathedral writes about the Award:

 “Are you capable of giving of yourself, your time, your energies, your talents, for the good of others?
 Are you capable of love?
 If you are, the Church and society can expect great things from each one of you.”
 Pope John Paul II, World Youth Day, Manila, 1995.

-On 8th October 2015, in a packed out St Mary’s Cathedral, our young people came together for the launch of the Pope John Paul II Award, with special guest Archbishop Antonio Mennini, Papal Nuncio to Great Britain.
+On 8th October 2015, in a packed-out St. Mary’s Cathedral, our young people came together for the launch of the Pope John Paul II Award, with special guest, Archbishop Antonio Mennini, Papal Nuncio to Great Britain.

-Awards are earned by taking part in parish and social activities, for one hour a week and a written presentation is submitted after all the sessions.
-Once completed, a ‘Gold, Silver or Bronze’ status is awarded at the end of the programme.
-Those that have completed the Gold Award have a further option of completing the Papal Cross Award over a further 26 weeks.
+Founded in the Diocese of Derry, the award was widely adopted to support and celebrate the commitment and enthusiasm of young people, to encourage them to become actively involved in their church and local communities and to receive the benefits that come from living out their faith in a real and tangible way.
+Designed for those aged 16-17 years, commitment to the Award is for 16 months, at the start of the academic year, during which each young person registers 8, 14 or 20 sessions in their parish and 8, 14 or 20 sessions in their community.
+Awards are earned by taking part in parish and social activities for one hour a week and a written presentation is submitted after all the sessions.
+Once completed, a ‘Gold, Silver or Bronze’ status is awarded at the end of the programme, and those that have completed the Gold Award have a further option of completing the Papal Cross Award over a further 26 weeks.